Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 backend-0-4: 0    4    2    backend   kilo os        install serial
 ```

 Oh that's messed up.
 So we'll set them back to the "default" box and the "ubuntu" installaction.
 (Yours are probably already in the "default" box.
-So you probably don't have to change it. "ubuntu" is the name of the bootaction we created above.
+So you probably don't have to change the box. "ubuntu" is the name of the bootaction we created above.

 ```
 stack set host box backend box=default